rrg92/powershai/docs/en-US/cmdlets/Get-AiChat.md

 Accept wildcard characters: false
 ```

 ### -Check
 Validates the response and if it is not as expected, tries again!
-Can be a string or a scriptblock
+It can be a string or a script block
 It is not passed to the provider!

 ```yml
 Parameter Set: (All)